AungKaung1928/Simple-Javascript-Projects/README.md

 # My-Projects
-You can check out my projects
+You can check out all of my projects here.